Winners

 After the enforced hiatus of the Covid-19 Lockdown resulting in the 2020 competition being cancelled, following a Committee meeting and review of the situation we could go ahead with the 2021 Lancashire Best Kept Village Competition (entrants).

-Final judging took place on 20th and 21st August.
-Winners announced at the Presentation Event at Eaves Hall, West Bradford on 14th October.
+Final judging by David Cam, Under Sheriff of the counties of Lancashire, Greater Manchester and Merseyside took place on 27th and 28th August.
+Winners announced at the Presentation Event at Eaves Hall, West Bradford on 13th October.

 Competition winners in 2023: Champion Village - Elswick; Large Village - Sabden; Medium Village - Town Green; Small Village - Grindleton; Hamlet - Little Eccleston.
 2023 Results (PDF Download).